croaky/blog/articles/north-star-metric.md

-The new versus retained teams bottom chart is generated by importing the second Dataclip into a second Google Spreadsheet tab.
+The new versus retained teams bottom chart is generated by importing the second Dataclip into a second Google Sheet tab.
 On that tab,
 we calculate new teams
 by subtracting the retained teams